Multiscale Graph Comparison via the Embedded Laplacian Discrepancy: Appendix

-The effect of the permutation is just changing the order of addition of the entries in $\mathbf{x}$ under a fixed $r$, and since we are only considering finite sums, the order of addition does not affect the sum.
+Based on the above, note that the effect of the permutation on the empirical measure of a graph is just changing the order of addition of the Dirac measures, and since we are only considering finite sums, the order of addition does not affect the sum.

-This shows that the (unweighted) empirical measure associated with the Laplacian embedding of a graph is invariant under graph isomorphisms, which proves the desired claim. \end{proof}
+This shows that the empirical measure associated with the Laplacian embedding of a graph is invariant under graph isomorphisms, which proves the desired claim. \end{proof}